Please note: At your instructor's discretion,

 regression is, how it works, and why it is often

-screencast covers concepts rather than SPSS; there is
+screencast covers concepts rather than any SPSS work;

-regression is optional and should not be necessary if
+on logistic regression is optional and should not be

-you attend class and put your best effort into the
+necessary if you attend class and put your best effort

-be covered this semester.
-While logistic regression will not be part of your
+While logistic regression will not be part of your end-of-term SPSS

-end-of-term SPSS test, your final exam will ask you to
+test, your final exam will ask you to interpret a logistic

-interpret a logistic regression output table from SPSS,
+regression output table from SPSS, and you will need to

-and you will complete a BlackBoard exercise on this topic,
+complete a BlackBoard exercise on this topic (SPSS #6).

 -